queryluke/masseffect-5e-data/data/rules/actions-in-combat.md

 The most common action to take in combat is the Attack action, whether you are swinging a sword, firing a gun, or brawling with your fists.

 With this action, you make one melee or ranged attack.
-See the "Making an Attack" section for the rules that govern attacks.
+See the [Making an Attack](/manual/combat/#making-an-attack) section for the rules that govern attacks.

 Certain features, such as the Extra Attack feature of the soldier, allow you to make more than one attack with this action.